cloudaware/compliance-policies/ce/ca/aws/cloudtrail/aws-organizations-changes-monitoring/description.md

 # Description

-Real-time monitoring of API calls can be achieved by directing CloudTrail Logs to CloudWatch Logs, and establishing corresponding metric filters and alarms.
-It is recommended that a metric filter and alarm be established for AWS Organizations changes made in the master AWS Account.
+Real-time monitoring of API calls can be achieved by directing CloudTrail Logs to CloudWatch Logs or an external Security Information and Event Management (SIEM) environment, and establishing corresponding metric filters and alarms.

+It is recommended that a metric filter and alarm be established for changes made to AWS Organizations in the master AWS account.

 ## Rationale